mattjamesbenson/lda-api-task/README.md

 ## About the Project

-This project is a small Laravel-based API integration that connects to the UK government Apprenticeship API and retrieves vacancy data based on proximity to a postcode.
-The data retrieved is then stored in the linked database.
-Handles unsuccessful API responses with error logging, and utilised TDD to ensure the Apprenticeship API Service is behaving as expected.
+This project is a small Laravel-based API integration that connects to the UK government Apprenticeship API and retrieves vacancy data.
+All data retrieved is then stored in the linked database.

+The command will display how many vacancies are within proximity to the given postcode.
+Duplicate vacancy references are displayed and not stored in the database.

+Handles unsuccessful API responses with error logging, and utilises TDD to ensure the Apprenticeship API Service is behaving as expected after future changes.

 I've specifically tailored app/Http/Controllers/SearchController.php to work with large amounts of data in the local database.
 A search will be a lot more efficient than calling ->get() and loading all records into memory.